denzel-afk/PDF-RAG-Summarizer/README.md

 Note:

-1. This picture is taken from the YouTube resources that I have put above, while the UI for the project I will modify it by myself, and the backend system that is happening behind also I modify it by myself
+1. This picture is taken from the YouTube resources that I have put above, while the backend system that is happening behind also I modify it by myself
 2. The database here is still manually inserted, maybe further in the future I will try using MongoDB as my database system to upload all the PDFs inside.

 ## Document Storage